George Preddy: World War II

-On April 1944, the 352nd FG converted to North American P-51 Mustangs.
-Preddy became a flying ace after he shot down two Bf 109s during a bomber escort to Neubrandenburg on May 13.
+In April 1944, the 352nd FG converted to North American P-51 Mustangs.
+Preddy became a flying ace when he shot down two Bf 109s during a bomber escort mission to Neubrandenburg on May 13.
 On June 20, while escorting bombers to Magdeburg, he shot down a Fw 190 and shared in the destruction of an Me 410 with another airman.
+From June 12 to August 5, he had nine aerial victories.